How Long Methadone Stays in Your System

 The duration methadone may stay in someone’s system depends on several factors, including someone’s weight, how much they’ve been using, and more.

 This page will provide general information on methadone, including the average lengths of time methadone can be detected using various testing methods.

 Methadone is a long-acting synthetic opioid often prescribed to treat opioid addiction.

 Methadone is an opioid agonist, meaning it binds with opioid receptors the same way opioids of misuse do; however, methadone does not elicit the same euphoric effects as these other drugs.
 Instead, methadone mitigates withdrawal symptoms and opioid cravings, allowing someone to function in their daily life and focus on the work needed to sustain recovery.
 It is typically one year before patients will be advised to begin getting off methadone.

 When used as part of an addiction recovery plan, methadone is an effective, research-based treatment that can help a person to maintain abstinence from heroin and other opioids.

 A single dose of methadone typically has effects for 24-36 hours.
-Within this time period, a person on methadone maintenance therapy must return to the dispensing clinic, doctor, or other facility in order to get the next dose.
+Within this period, a person on methadone maintenance therapy must return to the dispensing clinic, doctor, or another facility to get the next dose.
 Methadone comes in three formats: